 - 1. The fiduciary has filed Arizona Form 210. - 2.
 A return was filed by or on behalf of the decedent and for the estate for each taxable year in which the respective incomes of the decedent or estate exceeded the requirements for filing returns. - 3.
-A final return is filed when the certificate is requested.
+A final Arizona fiduciary return is filed when the certificate is requested.
 This return must be filed regardless of the gross or net income for the year.
-If there is no income, submit a return with "zero" on all lines. - 4.
+If there is no income, submit a return with "zero" on all lines.
+If you are filing a final Arizona fiduciary return, mail the final return to: Fiduciary Unit, Arizona Department of Revenue, 1600 W. Monroe, Room 520, Phoenix, AZ 85007-2650. - 4.
 The request must contain a statement regarding the status of returns filed by or on behalf of the decedent or for the estate for the four taxable years immediately preceding the date of the request.
 The fiduciary must make the statement under declaration of perjury.
 The statement must indicate: - The years for which returns were filed. - The years for which the gross and Arizona taxable incomes were less than the amount necessary to require the filing of returns.